vinicius0026/blog/_posts/2020-05-14-announcing-the-structuring-large-vue-application-series.md

 I have recently published the [Properly typed Vuex Stores](https://viniciusteixeira.tk/2020/05/13/properly-typed-vuex-stores/) article and, as I thought of related subjects to talk about in other articles, I've decided to make it a series on Structuring Large Vue.js Applications.

-These are the subjects I'm planing on discussing in this series:
+These are the subjects I'm planning on discussing in this series:

 - [Properly Typed Vuex Stores](https://viniciusteixeira.tk/2020/05/13/properly-typed-vuex-stores/) _published May 13th, 2020_
 - <ins>Adopting TypeScript in your Vue.js Application in a sane way</ins> _coming soon_